Magnesium Good For Your Heart

 A 2000 study from Circulation suggests that magnesium is needed for heart health.
 Half of the patients participating in the study took 365 mg of magnesium twice daily for six months, while the other participants took a placebo.
 At the end of the study, patients taking magnesium showed better vessel function and their hearts remained less stressed while on the treadmill.
 Almost 75 percent of the participants were magnesium-deficient when the study began, but most levels rose to normal figures.

 Magnesium has multiple positive effects on heart health.
 Increasing your intake to maintain healthy circulation is a choices many health care professionals recommend.
 Magnesium may also help the blood vessels relax and relaxation is always good for the body.

 How Does Magnesium Affect Heart Rate?

 Magnesium and heart rate are closely linked.
 In fact, magnesium is partially responsible for maintaining a healthy heartbeat.
 But how, exactly does magnesium affect the heart?
 Working together with calcium, magnesium generates heart contractions.

 Remember, the heart is one big muscle and the calcium is responsible for stimulating the muscle fibers for contraction, while magnesium is needed to help the muscles relax.
 When your magnesium levels are depleted, the calcium can overstimulate your heart muscles and lead to an irregular or rapid heartbeat.

 A 2013 study shows that low magnesium levels can lead to atrial fibrillation, the most common heart rhythm disorder, which occurs when the electrical system of the heart causes the upper chambers to quiver.
-In other words, there may be a link between magnesium and heart palpitations.

 Considering that the CDC estimates between 2.7 and 6.1 million people struggle with AFib, it might be wise to start giving magnesium deficiency a closer look.